 You don’t need to be sat next to someone to bounce ideas around.
 This is where chat apps come in.

-Services like Slack and Microsoft Teams keep your business conversations in one place.
-This makes it easier for everyone to talk together with group or private chats.
-With all key decisions on record for all to see.
+Services like Slack and Microsoft Teams keep your business conversations in one place and help employees collaborate remotely.
+This makes it easier for everyone to talk together with group or private chats, with all key decisions on record for all to see.

 “One of the great benefits of remote working is the ability to talk and connect with other people,” says Jeremy Kourdi, “without the distractions or noise of an office full of people doing the same thing.”